Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In four games as the underdog over the last 10 matchups, the Yankees have a record of 3-1.

-- When it comes to the over/under, the Yankees and their opponents are 9-1-0 in their last 10 games.
+- In their last 10 games with an over/under, the Yankees and their opponents have combined to eclipse the total nine times.

-- Bookmakers have yet to post a spread in any of the Yankees' past 10 games.
-New York games have finished above the point total eight straight times, and the average total in this streak was 8.6 runs.
+- The previous 10 Yankees matchups have not had a spread posted by oddsmakers.
+New York games have finished above the total nine times in a row, and the average total during this stretch was 8.7 runs.

 Yankees Betting Records & Stats

-- The Yankees have come away with three wins in the 11 contests they have been listed as the underdogs in this season.
+- The Yankees have been victorious in four, or 33.3%, of the 12 contests they have been chosen as underdogs in this season.

-- New York has a record of 1-2 when it's set as an underdog of +140 or more by bookmakers this season.
+- New York has played as an underdog of +155 or more once this season and lost that game.

-- The Yankees have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, New York and its opponents have hit the over in 19 of its 42 games with a total.

 - The Yankees have yet play a game with a spread this season.